dolphindb/jdbc/README.md

 }
 ```

-## 2. Operations on DFS Tables
+## 3. Operations on DFS Tables

-The example below demonstrates querying of and appending to a DFS table through JDBC.
-In order to connect to a DFS table,
-you can add path and corresponding content to the URL when connecting, so that `getConnection()` will preload the metadata of the table.
+The code examples below demonstrate querying of and appending to a DFS table through JDBC.
+In order to connect to a DFS table, you can specify path and corresponding content for databasePath to the URL when connecting, so that `getConnection()` will preload the metadata of the table.

 **Example**